padrinobook/padrinobook/02-job-vacancy-application.md

       create  db/migrate/001_create_users.rb

-Wow, it created a bunch of files for us.
+Wow, it created a quite a bunch of files for us.
 Let's examine each of them:

 **user.rb**